mikethomashaber/blog/coaching/contract.md

----
-layout: post
+# Coaching Contract
-title: Mike Haber Coaching and Consulting
+### Mike Haber :mike@make10louder.co.uk
----
-### mike@make10louder.co.uk
 ### 07565 178 791
 ### https://appear.in/make-10-louder

 Coachee:
 Date:
 Number of Sessions:
 Cost per session:

 #### As your coach, I will:
 * Be open, honest, non-judgemental and will raise any issues that occur during the coaching
 * Be focused on you and your best interests, which include your goals and outcomes
 * Support and encourage you while you develop
 * Ask you questions that might challenge your ideas and thoughts as you progress and develop

 #### The person being coached undertakes to: